helloeujin/helloeujin/README.md

 ### Hi there 👋
+I am a data visualization practitioner and visual storyteller.
+Recently, I was a graphics reporter at the Washington Post.

 <!--
 **helloeujin/helloeujin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.